elixir-ireland/elixir-ireland.github.io/README.md

 # About

-This is the official website of [ELIXIR Ireland](https://elixir-ireland.ie).
+This is the official GitHub repository of [ELIXIR Ireland](https://elixir-ireland.ie).

 # Issue reports and suggestions